carolina-martinez/TFM/README.md

 By default _broker_address_ variable is setup to localhost for running the two scripts inside one Jetson.
 If used in two different devices modify _broker_address_ in detect_tfm.py to the IP of the jetson running mosquitto and RFID.py

-This proyect is based on YOLOv5: https://github.com/ultralytics/yolov5
+This project is based on YOLOv5: https://github.com/ultralytics/yolov5